How to Stop Reusable Nappies Leaking

 Nappy leaks happen sometimes - whether you use disposables nappies, reusable nappies or a combination of both.
 It's commonplace to pack a spare outfit in your changing bag, to roll your eyes when diaper leaks happens and to think poonamis are inevitable.
 Cloth nappies are super reliable and exploding poo is almost unheard of.

 Once you have your routine with washable nappies, leaks don't happen often.
 A one off leak shouldn't be a reason to panic but if you are consistently finding leaks in the same place, a tweak in routine may be needed.
-To stop reusable nappies leaking, you should check the:
+Here's how to stop reusable nappies leaking, check the:

 It can be fiddly to get a good nappy fit to start with in cloth.
 But with practice it gets easier.